ilhan-mstf/colorize_cloudwatch_logs/README.md

 Colorize Cloudwatch Logs
 ========================

 This is a Google Chrome extension.
-You can install this extendion form this address: [Chrome Web Store](https://chrome.google.com/webstore/detail/colorize-cloudwatch-logs/fkagnmcbeokmapmcbecbcmpccmlbhkpl).
+You can install this extension from this address: [Chrome Web Store](https://chrome.google.com/webstore/detail/colorize-cloudwatch-logs/fkagnmcbeokmapmcbecbcmpccmlbhkpl).

 The purpose of this extension is to recognize easily the boundaries of Amazon Lambda event's log by setting a different background color of logs belongs to the same event.